-If any of the above points apply to you, it is particularly important for you to have the test regularly, but there is no need for you to be tested more than once every three years.
+If any of the above points apply to you, it is particularly important for you to have the test regularly but there is no need for you to be tested more often.
 However, if you are HIV-positive, you are advised to have smear tests every year.

 Early detection and treatment can prevent cancer developing in over 80% of cases.

 What happens to my test once it has been looked at?

 The laboratory that looks at your sample will keep it for at least 10 years.
 They can then compare your latest test result with the ones that you have had before.
 This is to make sure that you get any treatment you may need.
 We may review all screening records, including your sample, as part of our aim to offer a quality service and to help increase the expertise of our specialist staff.
 If a review were to show that you should be cared for differently, we would contact you.
 We would offer you information about the review of your case if you wanted to know it.
 We may also use your sample for teaching or for research purposes.
 This would not use your name.
 If you are unhappy about this, please let your smear taker know.